Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Python_pre_post_processing_tk.rst

 The project is organized into two main components:

 - a core Python library (``scripts/lib``) gathers all generic functionalities, including data structures (particles, interactions, geometries), input/output utilities, and various computational tools.
 - standalone scripts (located in ``scripts/pre_processing`` and ``scripts/post_processing``) implement specific use cases such as configuration generation or result analysis.
-These scripts rely on the shared library..
+These scripts rely on the shared library.

-Environment :
+Environment:
 The command (``source /scripts/setenv.sh``) automatically configures the ``PYTHONPATH`` so that the internal library can be used without requiring installation.
 Once the environment is sourced, users can run the scripts from any location while still accessing the project’s modules.

 Pre-processing